 New Food Handler training is now required for all restaurants effective July 1, 2014.
 Enforcement of this new requirement will begin January 1, 2015 for restaurants, and January 1, 2017 for non-restaurants.
 There are a number of on-line ANSI approved Food Handler courses which are 2 hours in length, and have a printable certificate which is good for 3 years.
 See the link below for the approved ANSI courses.
 Additional information concerning Food Handler training, and how it applies to specific establishments can be found in the IDPH Frequently Asked Questions which you can view from the link below.

 Temporary food serving activities must have a permit if the event lasts 3 – 14 days.
-The Application for a Temporary Permit is due at least 3 days prior to the event, and the $30.00 permit fee must be paid at the time the application is submitted.
+The $30.00 permit fee must be paid at the time the application is submitted.
 If the Application for a Temporary Permit is submitted late, the permit fee is $50.00.

 The Health Department investigates complaints from the public concerning possible violations.